Chiendlb8630/PTIT_QLDT/README.md

 # 📘 Education Management - Spring Boot Project

-This project is a web-based Training Management System developed with Spring Boot, aiming to facilitate academic operations like course registration, grade tracking, student-teacher interaction, and announcements.
+This project is a web-based Education Management developed with Spring Boot, aiming to facilitate academic operations like course registration, grade tracking, student-teacher interaction, and announcements.
 It integrates a structured MySQL database for robust data management.

 ---